digitalfabrik/integreat-app/docs/02-troubleshooting.md

 ## java.io.IOException: Unable to delete the directory on Windows 10
 Possible solutions:
 * Switch to Linux :)
-* Windows Security > Virus & threat protection settings > Controlled folder access > Manage Controlled folder access > Set to `Off`
+* Windows Security > Virus & threat protection settings >
+  * Controlled folder access > Manage Controlled folder access > Set to `Off`
+  * Exclusions > Add or Remove exclusions >
+    * Add the workspace folder
+    * Maybe also add user specific configuration locations and appdata folder if required
-* Run app as administrator
+* Run the IDE as administrator
+* For first time android developer try to open Android Studio and create and start one of the samples (there are a lot of hints present)

 ## `ERROR watch...
 ENOSPC` when running `yarn start` on Linux
 Increase the number of inotify watches by running